gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 sidebar_position: 8
 ---

-# Appendix - how accurate is Illumina sequencing?
+# Bonus tutorial: how accurate is Illumina sequencing?

 **Note.** Only do this section if you have plenty of time left, and/or have already read the [section on QC](Quality_control.md) and the section on [aligning reads](Aligning_reads.md).
 Other